Facts

 Practicalities

-• Getting there: For both Pangalengan and Mekarsari (Puntang) there are angkots or you can take a Pangalengan bus from Bandung’s Leuwipanjang terminal – for Puntang and Haruman get off at Cimaung (5km beyond Banjaran) and take an ojek to Mekarsari (follow signs for ‘Taman Bougenville’).
+- Getting there: For domestic flights from or to West Java, such as the airport in Bandung, we recommend Baolau.
+For both Pangalengan and Mekarsari (Puntang) there are angkots or you can take a Pangalengan bus from Bandung’s Leuwipanjang terminal – for Puntang and Haruman get off at Cimaung (5km beyond Banjaran) and take an ojek to Mekarsari (follow signs for ‘Taman Bougenville’).
 The bus from Bandung to Pangalengan takes 2 hours and is approx. Rp25,000 (in 2018).
 If travelling by private vehicle, head towards Banjaran and follow signs for Pangalengan.

 Local Average Monthly Rainfall (mm):